migalabs/eth-pokhar/README.md

 ## Utilizing custom off-chain data

 As mentioned before, the tool can be used to identify validators by using off-chain data.
-For this purpose, two tables are created in the database on the first run: `t_depositors_insert` and `t_validators_insert`.
+For this purpose, three tables are created in the database on the first run: `t_depositors_insert`, `t_validators_insert`, and `t_withdrawal_address_insert`.

 **Important note**: addresses must be all lowercase and without the `0x` prefix.